 Navigating Pre-Authorizations: Procedures or Testing

-Picture this: Your cardiologist recommended heart catheterization at your last appointment.
-The nurse tells you that they have requested pre-authorization and will schedule the testing when they hear back from your insurance company.
+Picture this: Your specialist recommended a new procedure for your condition at your last appointment.
+The nurse tells you that they have requested pre-authorization and will schedule the procedure when they hear back from your insurance company.
 You thank the nurse and leave the office.